 In some people with type 1 disease, tumors or excessive growth and activity of the thyroid and adrenal glands develop.
 A small percentage of people develop a different type of tumor, known as carcinoid tumors (see Carcinoid Tumors and Carcinoid Syndrome).
 Some people also develop noncancerous growths just below the skin.

 People with multiple endocrine neoplasia type 2A develop tumors or excessive growth and activity in two or three of the following glands:

-Occasionally, an itchy skin condition called cutaneous lichen amyloidosis also occurs in people with type 2A disease.
+Occasionally, an itchy skin condition called cutaneous lichen amyloidosis occurs in people with type 2A disease.
+Hirschsprung disease is present in 2 to 5% of people with type 2A disease.

-Almost everyone with type 2A disease develops medullary thyroid cancer (see see Medullary cancer).
-About 50% develop certain tumors of the adrenal glands (pheochromocytomas—see see Pheochromocytoma), which usually raise blood pressure because of the epinephrine and other substances they produce.
+Almost everyone with type 2A disease develops medullary thyroid cancer (see Medullary cancer).
+About 40 to 50% develop certain tumors of the adrenal glands (pheochromocytomas—see Pheochromocytoma), which usually raise blood pressure because of the epinephrine and other substances they produce.
 The high blood pressure may be intermittent or constant and is often very severe.

 Some people with type 2A disease have overactive parathyroid glands.
 High levels of parathyroid hormone cause increased levels of calcium in the blood.
 The increased calcium often causes no symptoms but leads to kidney stones in about 25% of people.